Moduli of cubic surfaces and their anticanonical divisors: Classification of stable orbits and compactification log pairs

-Our last theorem gives a full of classification of the pairs $(S,D)$ associated to each of the unique closed orbits in $\overline{M(t)}\setminus M(t)$ for each $t\in (0,1)$.
-Figure \ref{fig:GITSB} gives sketches of each of these pairs.
+The next theorem gives a full of classification of the pairs $(S,D)$ associated to each of the unique closed orbits in $\overline{M(t)}\setminus M(t)$ for each $t\in (0,1)$.
+Normal cubic surfaces with a $\mathbb C^*$-action have been classified \cite[{Table $3$}]{du2000hypersurfaces}.
+They play a central role in our classification, as they are all realized as part of some strictly semistable log pair of some wall.

+Figure \ref{fig:GITSB} gives sketches of each of these pairs and Table \ref{tab:VGITcubics} summarises these orbits.
 Recall that an \emph{Eckardt point} of a cubic surface $S$ is a point where three coplanar lines of $S$ intersect.